Preface

 If you don’t want to use Colab, you can download the notebooks and run them on your computer, but in that case you will have to install Python, Jupyter, and the libraries the book uses, including NumPy, SciPy, and StatsModels.
 If you have experience installing software, setting up an environment where you can run the notebooks is not difficult.
 But if you don’t have that experience, your first attempt can be challenging, and sometimes frustrating.
 In that case, it can be a barrier to getting the most out of this book.
 If you want to learn about exploratory data analysis in Python, you don’t want to spend your time and cognitive capacity on installing software!

-I strongly recommend that you run at least the first few chapters on Colab.
+So I strongly recommend that you run at least the first few chapters on Colab.
 Then, if you want to set up your own environment, you can do it without interrupting your progress in the book.
-And one last suggestion: if have any problems installing software, take advantage of tools like ChatGPT – they generally provide good guidance on these topics.
+And one last suggestion: if you have any problems installing software, take advantage of tools like ChatGPT – they generally provide good guidance on these topics.

 I wrote this book assuming that the reader is familiar with core Python, including object-oriented features.
 If you are familiar with NumPy and Pandas, that will help, but it’s not necessary – I’ll explain what you need to know.
 I assume that the reader knows basic mathematics, including logarithms, for example, and summations.
 You don’t need to know linear algebra or calculus.
 There is one place where I mention derivatives and integrals, but if you are not familiar with those concepts, they are entirely optional.
 Finally, I don’t assume you know anything about statistics.